enyioman/project11/project11.md

 # Ansible Configuration Management - Automate Project 7 to 10

-## Task

-- Install and configure Ansible client to act as a Jump Server/Bastion Host.
-- Create a simple Ansible playbook to automate servers configuration.

 ## Step 1 - Install and configure Ansible on EC2 Instance

 We'll be using our Jenkins server from the previous project.